Who were the three wise men?

 The three wise men, also known as magi, or kings, came from afar, “following yonder star”.
 Traditionally their names are Gaspar/Caspar, Melchior, and Balthasar/Balthazar, but the bible does not record this.
 It is believed that they came from ancient Persia, modern day Iraq and even Africa, to meet the new king.
 They found the baby Jesus.

 They were of noble birth, educated, wealthy and influential.
 They were counselors to kings, philosophers and learned in the ancient wisdom of the East.
-They may have been Jews left behind in Babylon after the exile, the could have been astrologers who studied ancient manuscripts from around the world, some say they each came from a different land.
+They may have been Jews left behind in Babylon after the exile.
+They could have been astrologers who studied ancient manuscripts from around the world.
 An interesting article on this is written by Chad Ashby at Christianity Today. http://www.christianitytoday.com/history/holidays/christmas/magi-wise-men-or-kings-its-complicated.html.